Posts

 Image

 Must Farm The last post saw the rise and fall of England's last Stone Age populations.
-In the same way as they had replaced the earlier population, they were replaced by lighter-skinned settlers originating from the Caucasian Steppe; people who used bronze tools and kept horses and cattle.
-The changes on the ground were gradual but eventually profound, and the region might have got its first blond, as well as one of the earliest flavours of the Indo-European group of languages which predominate today.
+They had replaced earlier hunter-gatherer populations and were in turn replaced by lighter-skinned farmers who introduced bronze tools.
+You make bronze by adding a small amount of tin to copper.
+Both were mined in Cornwall.
+Handy!
+It is hard to determine what actually happened.
+The changes seem to have been gradual but eventually profound.
+They could have resulted from the incomers simply breeding more quickly, aided by a better food supply.
+The region might have acquired its first blonde, as well as one of the earliest forms of the Indo-European group of languages, which predominates today.
 One of their villages has been unearthed in Norfolk and tells us a lot about them.
 See (Link) Must Farm .
-I f you are interested in pre-history, you could also check out (Link) Flag Fen where there is an exhibition of what has been found.
-As before, the huts look very similar to those I have seen in many parts of Africa.
-These people added the Sarsens to the already ancient monuments at Stonehenge, the King's Men to the Rollright ...
+I f you are interested in pre-history, you could also check out (Link) Flag Fen , which is nearby and where some of the local archaeological finds ar...